cucumber/godog/README.md

 #### Step 4

-Now let's finish our step implementations in order to test our feature requirements:
+Now lets implement our step definitions, which we can copy from generated console output snippets in order to test our feature requirements:

 ``` go
 /* file: examples/godogs/godog_test.go */